MiaNguyen912/Fablix/README.md

 ### Contributions:
 Mia:
+- Build the API (SingleMovieServlet, SingleStarServlet, Top20MovieServlet)
--
+- Create createtable.sql
+- Construct the home page, which is the top-20-movies page (front-end and back-end)
+- Beautify top-20-movies, single-movie, single-star pages using Tailwind CSS and plain CSS
+- add List view/Grid view feature on the home page

 Daniel:
-- Fix single star page to show movies
+- construct the back-end of single-star and single-movie (front-end and back-end)
+- Help debug and fix errors
-- Add year of birth for each star
+- Add the year of birth for each star
-- Created single movie page and updated movie links to go to correct movie page
+- Updated movie links to go to the correct movie page
-- Add links to go back to main page from each single star/movie page
+- Add links to go back to the main page from each single star/movie page

 ### Before running the project